ppy/osu-wiki/wiki/Similar_Games/en.md

 - ![osu! icon][osu! icon link] Beats v1.75 FINAL:
   Old Stepmania/ancient osu! port by **Keripo**.
   - The final build is 1.7.5b as in 10 April 2014 (2014-04-10).
 [Previous builds can be found here](http://beatsportable.com/static/releases/).
-Please note that the osu! mode is based on osu! as in February 2011 and there will be no support for osu! mode (superseded by [osu!droid][osu!droid wikilink] since August 2011) in Beats 2.
+Please note that the osu! mode is based on osu! as in February 2011 and there will be no support for osu! mode (superseded by osu!droid since August 2011) in Beats 2.
 - ![osu! icon][osu! icon link] osu!droid:
   osu! port developed by **Pesets**.
   Broken due to no support for newer beatmap version and the disappearance of the original developer.